lzell/AIProxySwift/README.md

 ### How to use OpenAI through an Azure deployment

-You can use all of the OpenAI snippets aboves with one change.
+You can use all of the OpenAI snippets above with one change.
 Initialize the OpenAI service with:

     import AIProxy